 You can even restrict access to your WordPress admin page to a certain IP address by creating an .htaccess file and uploading it to the directory.
 Read this article about hardening WordPress for more information about using .htaccess

 There are several good options out there for similar plugins.
 One good one is iThemes Security.
 This is the most downloaded security plugin on WordPress.org.
-It finds vulnerabilities in your site and gives a comprehensive view of what should be done to protect your site.
+It finds vulnerabilities in your site and gives a comprehensive view of what should be done to protect it.

 BruteProtect is a security feature that is part of the popular Jetpack plugin.
 BruteProtect stops brute attacks against WordPress sites.
 Another is All in One Security, which is an all-in-one security and firewall plugin.

-Installing an all-in-one security plugin is a great option if you’re looking for a thorough approach from a source that can provide feedback.
+Installing an all-in-one security plugin is a great option if you’re looking for a thorough approach.

-There are several options to scan your site for threats.
+There are several options that will scan your site for threats.
 Scanning is important for detecting activity that could harm your site.
-These options alert you of any suspicious activity, so you know right away if your site is being targeted.
+These options alert you to any suspicious activity, so you know right away if your site is being targeted.